SM U-117: Return journey

 After an unsuccessful attempt at a torpedo attack on a lone British steamer, War Ranee, on 5 September 1918, U-117 concentrated on making the final run-in toward the Skagerrak and safety.
 Her critical fuel shortage forced the submarine to make wireless contact with U-140 on 8 September, to set up a fuel replenishment rendezvous.
 The two U-boats met on 12 and 13 September, near the Faroe Islands, and U-117 took on about 6000 gal of diesel oil before continuing on toward Kiel.
-The submarine pulled into her destination rather ignominiously on 22 September, having had to call upon a patrolling torpedo boat to tow her the last leg of her journey.
+On 20 September, U-117's fuel bunkers again ran dry in the Kattegat.
+Two torpedo boats were dispatched to tow the powerless U-boat only to have one of the tow lines break.
+After transferring another 660 US gal (2,500 L) from one of the torpedo boats to U-117, the submarine continued on its way, pulling alongside the pre-Dreadnought SMS Hannover in the Danish Straits on the 21st where more fuel was transferred to the U-boat.
+U-117 eventually reached base on her own power on 22 September.

 For the rest of the war, U-117 remained inactive.
 On 23 October 1918, she was reassigned to the U-Flotille, Hochseeflotte (1st Submarine Flotilla, High Seas Fleet); but remained in a shipyard for the duration.